swarnim0308/Passenger-Survival-Prediction-in-Titanic-Dataset/README.md

 You can install the necessary libraries by running `pip install -r requirements.txt`.

-## License

-This project is licensed under the [MIT License](LICENSE.md).

 Feel free to explore the code, modify it, or use it as a reference for your own projects.

-## Acknowledgments

-The dataset used in this project is provided by Kaggle as part of their Titanic: Machine Learning from Disaster competition.
-Special thanks to Kaggle for making the data available for educational and research purposes.

 ## Conclusion